 Parts of the WNPA are adjacent to the River Cherwell and the Thames.
 Much is on the flood plain and residents of Oxford have often experienced flooding as a result of historic building on the flood plain.
 To reduce the risk of surface water flooding, any development will be expected to minimise water run-off and maximise infiltration into the soil, where possible.

 Therefore, all developments will be required to adopt best practice.
 Developers must consult the local water authority to ensure that the foul sewerage system is sufficient to cope with large development by, for example, surveying the pipework rather than by desk-top surveys.
 There should be no building on land liable to flooding without appropriate measures not only to protect new building, but to prevent any adverse effect on existing buildings in the neighbourhood.
-Runoff onto roads is already an issue and this needs to be addressed before being increased by further development.
+Run-off onto roads is already an issue and this needs to be addressed before being increased by further development.

-Policy BES4 - Drainage and Flooding
+Policy BES7 - Drainage and Flooding

-All proposed developments should demonstrate that they do not decrease rain water infiltration.
-Developments that demonstrate that they increase infiltration (where it is geologically possible), or reduce run-off to watercourses, will be supported.
-All run off water should be infiltrated into the ground using permeable surfaces (SUDS), or attenuation storage, so that the speed and quantity of run off is decreased.
+All proposed developments will be required to demonstrate that they do not decrease rain water infiltration.
+Developments that demonstrate that they increase infiltration (where it is geologically possible), or reduce run-off to watercourses, will be encouraged.
+All run off water should be infiltrated into the ground using permeable surfaces (SUDS), or attenuation storage, so that the speed and quantity of run off is decreased.-

-Proposals for new development should ensure that there is no increased risk of flooding to existing property as a result of the development.
+Proposals for new development must ensure that there is no increased risk of flooding to existing property as a result of the development.

-As appropriate to the scale and nature of any proposed new development, in areas likely to be flooded should incorporate flood resilience techniques in design and construction.
+Any new development, regardless of type and size, in areas likely to be flooded must incorporate flood resilience techniques in design and construction